maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Implemented Interfaces
 ======================

-HildonStackableWindow implements `AtkImplementorIface <AtkImplementorIface>`_ and `GtkBuildable <GtkBuildable>`_ .
+HildonStackableWindow implements :class:`AtkImplementorIface` and :class:`GtkBuildable` .

 .. _HildonStackableWindow.description:

 Description
 ===========

-The `HildonStackableWindow <HildonStackableWindow>`_ is a GTK+ widget which represents a top-level window in the Hildon framework.
-It is derived from `HildonWindow <HildonWindow>`_ .
+The :class:`HildonStackableWindow` is a GTK+ widget which represents a top-level window in the Hildon framework.
+It is derived from :class:`HildonWindow` .
 Applications that use stackable windows are organized in a hierarchical way so users can go from any window back to the application's root window.

 The user can only see and interact with the window on top of the stack.
 Although all other windows are mapped and visible, they are obscured by the topmost one so in practice they appear as if they were hidden.